"The Elder Scrolls V: Skyrim" (2011): I Love Vilja

 She Loves Khajiit

-Having mentioned her friendship with Inigo, it's obvious that Vilja -- unlike the typical Nord -- holds no prejudices against khajiit or non-Nords.
-I was very pleased by this because I usually play a female khajiit and I wanted Vilja to like me!
-Ha ha.
+Having mentioned her friendship with Inigo, it's obvious that Vilja—unlike the typical Nord—holds no prejudices against khajiit or non-Nords.
+I was very pleased with this because I usually play a female khajiit and I wanted Vilja to like me!
+Haha.

 I was very surprised that Vilja more than liked me.
 I've romanced her across different races, and I find her romance to be played out best when you're playing a khajiit.
 She says something really steamy about running her fingers through your fur.

-Bonus points that she will romance a woman.
+She gets bonus points because she will romance a woman.
 I was very happy about that, even though Emma broke my heart when she said she wrote the lesbian romance with male players in mind . . . sigh.